Edge-Learning-Machine/Desk-LM_old/README.md

 './out/' + cfg.ds_name + '/include/' + cfg.algo.lower() + '/'

 #### ANN
-In './out/source/', the preprocess_params.c file is saved In './out/include/', the preprocess_params.h file is saved, together with files for dataset testing and the ANN model in hdf5 format
+In "export_dir/ds/source" and './out/source/', the preprocess_params.c file is saved, together with .c file for dataset testing
+In "export_dir/ds/include" and './out/include/', the preprocess_params.h file is saved, together with .h file for dataset testing and the ANN model in hdf5 format

 The same output is also provided under:
-'./out/' + cfg.ds_name + '/include/' + cfg.algo.lower() + '/', the ANN model in hdf5 format is saved
+'./out/' + cfg.ds_name + '/include/' + cfg.algo.lower()

+##### Use an ANN in a CubeIDE project, using STM X-Cube-AI package (for STM32 Nucleo boards only):
+1- Load the generated .h5 model from DeskML into STM32CubeIDE and generate the code for your target board

+2- Use the generated files in your project for pre-processing and/or dataset testing

+#### Testing
+if the nTests variable (config.py) is equal to 'full', testing_set (.c and .h files) is produced.
+Otherwise, a minimal_testing_set (.c and .h files) is produced.
+All these files are used by Micro-LM to test a whole dataset or part of it

 ### Log
 ./\<ds_name\>.log, log file for each dataset